salem4muk/BookStore/README.md

 - [License](#license)

 ## Features
-- **User Authentication:** Secure user authentication system for registered users.
 - **Book Management:** Add, edit, and delete books from the inventory.
 - **Search and Filters:** Easily search for books and apply filters to find specific genres, authors, or titles.
-- **Shopping Cart:** Users can add books to their shopping cart for a seamless shopping experience.
-- **Order History:** Track and view past orders and transactions.
 - **Responsive Design:** The application is designed to be accessible and functional on various devices.

 ## Technologies Used